 There’s a good story by on Medium today about Proxima Nova, the font that by many measures has replaced Helvetica as the world’s most popular typeface.
 Proxima was first drawn by Mark Simonson in 1981, it took a while to gain traction but after the release of Gotham in 2002 it really took off.

 Fred Woodward commissioned Hoeffler to create Gotham when he took over as Creative Director at GQ, and very nice it looked too.
-But I had just taken over Fred’s job as art director of Rolling Stone, and was looking for a new geometric sans myself, so after consulting with my art department of Kory Kennedy, Devin Pedzwater and Matthew Ball, I chose Proxima, because it was just…better.
+But I had just taken over Fred’s job as art director of Rolling Stone, and we were looking for a new geometric sans, so after consulting with my art department of Kory Kennedy, Devin Pedzwater and Matthew Ball, I chose Proxima, because it was just…better.

 But in the first place, sans fonts are defined by the lowercase ‘i’.
 This letter can only be drawn in two ways, with either a rounded dot or a square edged dot.

 Johnson’s London Underground font is an exception, with a diamond dot, and there are other fonts that have got squares with rounded corners, but you get the general idea here.

 Helvetica has a square dot.
 This makes it strong, practical, manly even.

 The alternative to Helvetica used to be Futura, the Bauhaus masterpiece so recently dumped by Ikea in favour of Verdana.

 Futura has a round dot on the ‘i’.
 This makes it friendly, modern and possibly more female.
 But Futura predates Helvetica.
 It’s not built for the modern age, it’s got a small x-height and it doesn’t work on screen.
 What’s more, its ‘i’ dot looks underpowered compared to Proxima‘s

 Which is why Proxima is so brilliant.
 It combines the strength of Helvetica with the feeling of Futura.
 And it’s the lowercase ‘i’ that proves it.